Church Unity – Through Paul’s Eyes Free EbookMelissa Pare2022-08-30T13:06:06-06:00

 About N. T. Wright

 N.T.
-Wright Online is a collaboration between the Wisconsin Center for Christian Study and Professor N.T.
+Wright Online is a collaboration between the Wisconsin Center for Christian Studies and Professor N.T.
 Wright of St. Andrews University, Scotland.
 Together, we’ve developed a series of video courses hosted by N.T.
 Wright that explore the wisdom contained in New Testament scripture, and how to apply that wisdom to your everyday life.
 For more information, visit us at ntwrightonline.org.